Insopitus/threejs-clamp-to-ground/README.md

 # threejs-clamp-to-ground
- a three js implementation of cesium.js' clampToGround options.
+ A three js implementation of cesium.js' clampToGround options.

+This repo shows how to draw 2d shapes on rugged surfaces using shadow volume and stencil buffer.